Honey Pot Homes, Coorg

 The hotel was located conveniently hence I did not face any difficulties in finding it.
 The staff members at the hotel were friendly and quick in service.
 The ambience was also very well maintained and room provided to me was neat and clean with basic facilities.
 There was no delay during check-in and check-out process and the hotel is worth for the money.

-We had our honeymoon at Coorg & decided to stay at honey pot homes.
+We had our honeymoon at coorg & decided to stay at honeypot homes.
 The experience was awesome.
 We reached the hotel a bit late on the first day & were greeted with a pleasant atmosphere in the morning.
-Next day we went to various locations nearby for sightseeing, the hotel is a bit far from the city & needs a bit of travel but you get the pristine experience as a compensation.
-The staff were very accommodating & helpful, we were taken on a trip where we were explained about the entire process of coffee cultivation, it was an ok experience not something out of the world.
+Next day we went to various locations nearby for sight seeing, the hotel is a bit far from the city & needs a bit of travel but you get the pristine experience as a compensation.
+The staff were very accomodative & helpful, we were taken on a trip where we were explained about the entire process of cofee cultivation, it was an ok experience not something out of the world.
 Overall the experience was very pleasant & we would be visiting it again.

-Good experience.
-Would definitely go back if ever going to Coorg.
+Good experience. ........
+Would definitely go back if ever going to coorg......
 Will recommend it to others for sure.
+Thank you!
 It was cost saving too.
 Glad that we found such a place.
 Cleanliness was good.
 Stay was worth.
-Good view was there.
-Pleasant atmosphere.
+Good view.
+Pleasant atmosphere

 Top Reviews of Honey Pot Homes